massalabs/massa-docs/web3-dev/smart-contracts/sc-execution.rst

 ============

 Massa introduces more options when it comes to meeting different requirements for execution contexts.

-You can execute arbitrary smart contracts.
-You are not limited to the classic way of deploying and then calling that contract.
-There are different possibilities how to execute smart contracts depending on the context.
-This documentation will explain you different possibilities and how to use them.
-You can choose the one that most matches your use-case.
+In particular, you are not limited to the standard way of deploying smart contract, and then calling that contract using a transaction.

+This documentation details the different possibilities regarding smart contract execution, and how to use them so that you can choose the one that most matches your use-case.

 You can find examples for the different ways to execute smart contracts in the smart contract sdk `massa-web3 <https://github.com/massalabs/massa-web3>`_.